johnPertoft/llm-inference-benchmark/README.md

 - [ ] Compare with llama.cpp etc too
 - [ ] Enable input params to control generation for all setups
 - [ ] Can we get some metrics for how full the batches are?
+- [ ] And to what extent / whether continuous batching is used
 - [ ] Do we need to configure this somewhere?
 - [ ] How to increase gpu utilization?
 Even with a lot of concurrent users it doesn't go to 100% Bad configuration?